There’s nothing like discovering the hidden gems of your favourite city and finding the most popular haunts of the city’s elite.

 If you are in town on a Tuesday night, you can order a tiki drink to be served in a plastic pineapple.

-Just remember to make it a virgin if you are in charge of getting everyone back to your accommodation in the car you have hired in Melbourne.
+Just remember to make it a virgin if you are in charge of getting everyone back to your accommodation in the Melbourne CBD car hire travellers love!

 Located on the beautiful Malthouse Lane, the bartenders at this location are sure to pull out all the stops to fulfill your every want and whim.